Ljubljana Marshes Wheel

 The Ljubljana Marshes Wheel is a wooden wheel that was found in the Ljubljana Marsh some 20 km south of Ljubljana, the capital of Slovenia, in 2002.
-Radiocarbon dating, performed in the VERA laboratory (Vienna Environmental Research Accelerator) in Vienna, showed that it was approximately 5,100-5,350 years old, which makes it the oldest wooden wheel yet discovered.
+Radiocarbon dating, performed in the VERA laboratory (Vienna Environmental Research Accelerator) in Vienna, showed that it was approximately 5,100 to 5,350 years old, which makes it the oldest wooden wheel yet discovered.
 It was discovered by a team of Slovene archeologists from the Ljubljana Institute of Archaeology, a part of the Research Center at the Slovene Academy of Arts and Sciences, under the guidance of Anton Velušček.

 The archaeological site

 Remains of pile dwellings were discovered in the Ljubljana Marsh as early as in 1875.
 Since 2011, the site has been protected as a UNESCO World Heritage Site as an example of prehistoric pile dwellings around the Alps, a special form of dwellings in areas with lakes and marshes.
 The archaeologists at the excavation site identified over one thousand piles in the bed of the Iška River, near Ig.
 They reconstructed the dwellings of 3.5 × 7 m in size, separated by approximately 2 to 3 m.
 The analyses of the piles revealed that the dwellings were repaired each year and that a new house had to be built on the same place in as little as 10 to 20 years.

 The earliest inhabitants settled in the region as early as 9,000 years ago.
 In the Mesolithic, they built temporary residences on isolated rocks in the marsh and on the fringe, living by hunting and gathering.
 The permanent settlements were not built until the first farmers appeared approximately 6,000 years ago during the Neolithic.